Picovoice/porcupine/demo/dotnet/README.md

 ### Microphone Demo

-It opens an audio stream from a microphone and detects utterances of a given wake word.
-The following opens the default microphone and detects occurrences of "Picovoice".
+This demo opens an audio stream from a microphone and detects utterances of a given wake word.
+The following opens the default microphone and detects occurrences of "Picovoice":

 ```bash
 dotnet run -c MicDemo.Release -- --keywords picovoice
 ```

 `keywords` is a shorthand for using default keyword files shipped with the package.
-The list of default keyword files can be seen in the usage string
+The list of default keyword files can be seen in the usage string:

 ```bash
 dotnet run -c MicDemo.Release -- --help
 ```

-To detect multiple phrases concurrently provide them as separate arguments
+To detect multiple phrases concurrently provide them as separate arguments:

 ```bash
 dotnet run -c MicDemo.Release -- --keywords picovoice porcupine
 ```

-To detect non-default keywords (e.g. models created using [Picovoice Console](https://picovoice.ai/console/)) use `keyword_paths` argument
+To detect non-default keywords (e.g. models created using [Picovoice Console](https://picovoice.ai/console/)) use `keyword_paths` argument:

 ```bash
 dotnet run -c MicDemo.Release -- --keyword_paths ${KEYWORD_PATH_ONE} ${KEYWORD_PATH_TWO}
 ```

 It is possible that the default audio input device is not the one you wish to use.
 There are a couple of debugging facilities baked into the demo application to solve this.
-First, type the following into the console
+First, type the following into the console:

 ```bash
 dotnet run -c MicDemo.Release -- --show_audio_devices